cloudevents/sdk-go/RELEASING.md

    git push origin $tag
    ```

-1. Run `./hack/tag-release.sh --tag --push` to update and tag the dependencies.
+1. Update and run `./hack/tag-release.sh` to update the dependencies.

+   _Note:_ `./hack/tag-release.sh` has the tag config that needs to be updated.

+   Then push the changes to the `release-x.y` branch.

    Or do it manualy with the following:

    1. Update the each protocol to use the new release rather than the replace